-Estimates of the annual retained and discarded catches of tunas and other species taken by tuna-fishing vessels in the EPO during 1978-2007 are shown in Table A-2.
-The catches of tunas and bonitos by all gears during 2003-2007, by gear and flag, are shown in Tables A-3a-e, and the purse-seine and pole-and-line catches and the recreational landings of tunas and bonitos during 2006-2007 are summarized by flag in Tables A-4a and A-4b.
-There were no restrictions on fishing for tunas in the EPO during 1988-1997, but the catches of most species have been affected by restrictions on fishing during some or all of the last six months of 1998-2007.
+Estimates of the annual retained and discarded catches of tunas and other species taken by tuna-fishing vessels in the EPO during 1979-2008 are shown in Table A-2.
+The catches of tunas and bonitos by all gears during 2004-2008 by gear and flag, are shown in Tables A-3a-e, and the purse-seine and pole-and-line catches of tunas and bonitos during 2007-2008 are summarized by flag in Tables A-4a and A-4b.
+There were no restrictions on fishing for tunas in the EPO during 1988-1997, but the catches of most species have been affected by restrictions on fishing during some or all of the last six months of 1998-2008.
 Furthermore, regulations placed on purse-seine vessels directing their effort at tunas associated with dolphins have affected the way these vessels operate, especially since the late 1980s, as discussed in Section 3.